Itsfoss0/90-days-of-web/day05/README.md

 ## Wrapping UP
 * HTML is a markup language used to structure web applications
-* HTML is not a programming languages because it doesnt incooperate the use of variables and programm control structures on its own.
+* HTML is not a programming languages because it doesn't incooperate the use of variables and program control structures on its own.
+* Elements in HTML begin with <> and end in </> except for the self closing elements which include b and img.